Danh Võ: Exhibitions

 Võ had his first solo exhibition in 2005, at the Galerie Klosterfelde in Berlin.

 Võ participated in the Venice Biennale in 2013.
 His work has been exhibited at the Walker Art Center in Minneapolis; the Art Institute of Chicago; the Solomon R. Guggenheim Museum in New York; and the Musée d'art moderne de la Ville de Paris, Kunsthaus Bregenz, Austria, the Kunsthalle Mainz, Germany, among other institutions.

 In 2014 Võ shared an exhibition with Carol Rama at the Nottingham Contemporary.
 On November 14, 2014, his exhibition "الحجارة وادي" (Wād al-ḥaŷara) opened at Museo Jumex in Mexico City.
 From February 9 through May 9, 2018, the Solomon R. Guggenheim Museum is presenting Danh Vo: Take My Breath Away, the first comprehensive survey of the artist's work in the United States.

 M+ in partnership with the Isamu Noguchi Foundation and Garden Museum organized an exhibition of Isamu Noguchi and Danh Võ.
 (M+ Story) Noguchi for Danh Vo: Counterpoint (16 Nov 2018 - 22 Apr 2019).
 The exhibition take place in the M+ Pavilion, Hongkong.

 Other recent exhibitions include: CAPC, Bordeaux (2018); National Museum of Art Osaka (2020); Secession, Vienna (2021); Mudam Luxembourg (2021); Bourse de Commerce, Paris (2023) and Xavier Hufkens (2023).
 He was awarded the Blau Orange Kunstpreis der Deutschen Volksbanken und Raiffeisenbanken (2007) and the Hugo Boss Prize (2012).

+In 2026 the artist had a Solo exhibition named πνεῦμα (Ἔλισσα) at the Stedelijk Museum Amsterdam (14 February to 2 August 2026).